OzanYasin/git-and-github-bootcamp/README.md

 The files are all compressed and encrypted, so they won't look like much!

 > There is 4 type of Git Objects; commit, tree, blob, annotated and tag.

+## Hashing Functions

+Hashing functions are functions that map input data of some arbitrary size to fixed-size output values.

+### **Cryptographic Hash Functions**

+1. One-way function which is infeasible to invert
+2. Small change in input yields large change in the output
+3. Deterministic - same input yields same output
+4. Unlikely to find 2 outputs with same value

+### **SHA-1**

+Git uses a hashing function called SHA-1 (though this is set to change eventually).

+- SHA-1 always generates 40-digit hexadecimal numbers
+- The commit hashes we've seen a million times are the output of SHA-1